 Demographics

-Over 19 million people live in Chile, most of which live in cities.
-The nation boasts a varied population; the largest ethnic group is mestizos or mixed European and indigenous people.
-Although Spanish is the official tongue, minority populations speak various indigenous languages.
+Most of the almost 19 million people living in Chile are found in cities.
+The country has a diverse population; mestizos, or mixed European and indigenous people, account for the most of any ethnic group.
+While Spanish is the official language, minority groups speak many indigenous languages.
 Although there is an increasing number of nonreligious people in Chile, Catholicism is the most often used religion there.

 Urbanization

-With over eighty percent of its people living in cities, Chile is among the most urbanized nation in Latin America.
-About one-third of the national population resides in Santiago, the capital and largest city.
+Chile boasts over eighty percent of its inhabitants living in cities, among the most urbanized nations in Latin America.
+About one-third of the national population lives in Santiago, the capital and largest city in the nation.

 Healthcare